-In this exercise we'll sketch a detail element - an I-beam column.
-Then use the Array tool to copy multiple items with a specific distance between them.
+In this exercise, we will sketch a detailed element - an I-beam column.
+Then we will use the Array tool to quickly create multiple equally-spaced copies.

 Zoom into the upper left corner of the imported floor plan image so you can view the column in detail.